8 minutes

 April 22, 2024

-Co-authored by Jonathan Rackoff (VP, Head of Global Policy) & Wes Geisenberger (VP, Sustainability & ESG) and Hania Othman (Director Sustainable Impact EMEA).
+With contributions from Wes Geisenberger (VP, Sustainability & ESG) and Hania Othman (Director Sustainable Impact EMEA).

-PART I: Opening The Books On Climate Finance: How we’re catalyzing higher climate mitigation with transparency, credibility, and equity at scale
+Opening The Books On Climate Finance: How we’re catalyzing higher climate mitigation with transparency, credibility, and equity at scale

 I. Introduction

+The HBAR Foundation (THF) Sustainable Impact Fund (SIF) exists to bring the balance sheet of the planet to the public ledger.
+We leverage Hedera’s DLT and powerful new digital infrastructure tools working in concert to enhance transparency, reliability, credibility, trust and equity across a broad range of climate and environmental projects operating worldwide.
 Our focus is values driven and highly intentional.
-We selectively target credible efforts to accelerate the carbon and biodiversity credits markets; to democratize access to climate finance; to improve GHG emissions accounting and disclosure accuracy; to enhance Monitoring, Reporting, and Verification (MRV) through automation and digitization; and finally to de-risk corporate environmental reporting, triggering higher ambition, and in turn, greater accountability.
-Throughout our investments, we stay mindful of the 17 UN Sustainable Development Goals (SDGs), striving to leverage technology where it might amplify the efforts of indigenous people and local communities (IPLCs), often land stewards in developing economies, whose knowledge and expertise is so often vital to the success of nature-based solutions.
+We selectively target credible efforts to accelerate the carbon and biodiversity credits markets; to democratize access to climate finance; to improve GHG emissions accounting and disclosure accuracy; to enhance Monitoring, Reporting, and Verification (MRV) through automation and digitization; and finally to de-risk corporate environmental reporting compliance, triggering higher ambition, and in turn, greater accountability.
+In addition, we stay mindful of the 17 UN Sustainable Development Goals (SDGs), striving to leverage technology wherever it might amplify efforts of indigenous people and local communities (IPLCs), so often the land stewards in developing economies, whose knowledge and expertise is can be vital to the success of nature-based solutions.

-In this Earth Day inspired, two-part series, we review our progress to date and consider the road ahead.
+In this Earth Day inspired piece, we review our progress to date and consider the road ahead.
 In December 2023, the SIF’s core team spent 12 days on the ground in Dubai for COP28.
-Our goal was to highlight the accomplishments of dozens of Hedera ecosystem partners and showcase how THF’s bold investments since COP27 – in digital environmental asset supply, in tech readiness for the Global South, in ESG disclosure credibility, and many more – are starting to bear fruit.
+Our goal was to highlight the accomplishments of dozens of Hedera ecosystem partners and showcase how THF’s bold investments since COP27 – in digital environmental asset supply, tech readiness for the Global South, ESG disclosure credibility, and many more – are starting to bear fruit.
 In Davos for 2024’s World Economic Forum, we reaffirmed for the new year and beyond our Fund’s continuing commitment to its Five Goals.
 First announced ahead of COP27 and refined in Sharm El-Sheikh, these goals represent our investment thesis as well as the backbone of our climate impact strategy.
 They are the mission-aligning touchstone for everything we do, and include:

 1. Making Climate Finance Auditable